REYL & Cie

-The REYL Group, styled REYL Intesa Sanpaolo, is a financial services company founded in Geneva in 1973 by Dominique REYL.
-REYL provides financial advisory and investment services to private and institutional clients.

-REYL specialises in wealth management, entrepreneur & family office services, corporate finance, asset services and asset management.
-In 2022, REYL & Cie increased its assets under management by 37% in the space of one year and reached 18.1 billion francs.
+REYL Intesa Sanpaolo (REYL & Cie) is a Swiss wealth management company that specialises in wealth management, entrepreneur & family office services, corporate finance, asset services and asset management.

+The company was founded in Geneva in 1973 by Dominique Reyl.
+In 2022, REYL & Cie increased its assets under management by 37% in the space of one year and reached 18.1 billion Swiss francs.
 Including minority interests, its overall assets jumped 52% to reach 38.7 billion francs.

-Through its various subsidiaries, the REYL Group is present in Europe, the Middle East, Asia and Latin America.
+The bank has been investigated for gaps in its anti-moneylaundering practices.
+The bank has courted clients associated with corruption and authoritarian regimes.

 History

 Dominique Reyl founded the Compagnie Financière d'Etudes et de Gestion (CFEG), a portfolio management company in Geneva in 1973.
 In January 1988 CFEG's activities were transferred into REYL & Cie and in 1999, REYL & Cie was granted the authorised securities dealer status.
 François Reyl, son of Dominique, joined REYL in 2002.

-In 2003 the Asset Management business line was launched, followed by the Corporate & Family Governance business line in 2006.

-In 2008, François Reyl was appointed Chief Executive Officer and REYL moved its headquarters to upscale rue du Rhône, in Geneva.
+In 2008, François Reyl was appointed chief executive officer and REYL moved its headquarters to upscale rue du Rhône, in Geneva.
 A year later, REYL opened an office in Luxemburg and an independent subsidiary in Singapore.

-After having been granted a banking licence in 2010, REYL & Cie continued its expansion by opening a first Swiss branch in Zurich and founding REYL Overseas Ltd., a licensed Registered Investment Advisor with the U.S. Securities and Exchange Commission, enabling the Group to provide investment advisory services to US tax-compliant individuals.
+After having been granted a banking licence in 2010, REYL & Cie opened a first Swiss branch in Zurich and founding REYL Overseas Ltd., a licensed Registered Investment Advisor with the U.S. Securities and Exchange Commission.
 The affiliate opened its first branch in Dallas in 2016.

 The fourth business line Corporate Finance, widening the scope of services provided, was launched in 2012, the same year as the opening of a second Swiss branch in Lugano.

 In 2013, REYL established a UK presence with the incorporation of REYL & CO (UK) LLP.
 The same year, the Group's name was associated with the Cahuzac affair, involving former French Finance Minister Jérôme Cahuzac; charges were rapidly dropped in Switzerland in 2014, the Bank was sentenced to a fine in France in 2017.

 In 2015 REYL expanded into its fifth business line, Asset Services, as part of its diversification strategy, obtained a fund custodian license in Malta and opened REYL Finance (MEA) Ltd, awarded with a commercial license from the Dubai Financial Services Authority.